ambrisolla/unison-manager/README.md

 # Install
 The installation process is very simple.
-You just need to clone this repository and create a synmbolic link.
+You just need to clone this repository and create a symbolic link.

 Clone repo:
 ```shell